 To make things easier, Python tools containing various libraries exist to deal with such tedious tasks.
 For instance, data scientists have to analyze a large number of data and follow through with several processes to come to their conclusion.
-That means a lot of repetition is undoubtedly at play here – and python tools come in handy right at this point.
+That means a lot of repetition is undoubtedly at play here – and Python tools are handy right now.

 Must-Have Python Tools For Data Science

 There are too many libraries in Python to count, so one cannot expect a single Python tool to have every library squished into it.
 Perhaps something like that will exist in the future, but for now, let’s look at the 10 best and essential Python tools for data science.

 Numerical Python, also known as Numpy, is one of the core open-source Python libraries that is used for the bulk numerical calculation of data.
 The Numpy package comes with an object to work with arrays up to size N in a single go, meaning that the amount of data that one can calculate with Numpy is infinite and accessible.
 Moreover, the tool also covers a variety of arithmetic functions that make it all the more appealing for data scientists.

 - Fundamental statistical and random numerical processes are included for better and more convenient data analysis.